 Tired of working to pay off your car while it sits parked most of the time?

-Consider putting your entrepreneurial spirit in gear and driving some cash your way by renting out your car (or other idle assets) over the Internet to neighbors and strangers.
+Consider putting your entrepreneurial spirit in gear and driving some cash your way by renting out your car (or other idle assets) to neighbors and strangers via the internet.

-You list your car with RelayRides, post some photos of it and fill in a calendar of when and where the car is available.
-Set your price and parameters like daily mileage limits, Plaks said.
-When someone comes to pick up the car, “You do a checkpoint around the vehicle and hand off your keys,” he said.
+To list your car with Turo, post some photos of it and fill in a calendar of when and where the car is available.
+Set your price and parameters such as daily mileage limits.
+Turo says you’ll receive instant notification when someone requests or books your car.
+Then you can confirm or decline the trip immediately, and contact the traveler if you have any questions.

 Trying to supplant Hertz and Avis is just one way to make money sharing what you own.

-A PricewaterhouseCoopers study said only 7 percent of Americans are providers in the sharing economy, but of them more than 1 in 3 are 45 and older; nearly 1 in 4 come from households where the income is $100,000 and up a year.
+A PricewaterhouseCoopers study said only 7 percent of Americans are providers in the sharing economy, but of them more than 1 in 3 are age 45 and older; nearly 1 in 4 come from households where the annual income is $100,000 and up.

 In a study by Radius Global Market Research, 88 percent of consumers agreed that sharing-economy companies provide income not otherwise available; more than 9 in 10 agreed they make it easier for consumers to get the products and services they want.